 According to the National Safety Council (NSC), “Indoor air often contains higher concentrations of hazardous pollutants than outdoor air.”2 The NSC fact sheet explains that one downside of more energy efficient homes is that air becomes trapped and stale inside, locking pollutants indoors.

 “Children breathe in 50 percent more air per pound of body weight than adults do,” says the NSC.
 Since we spend 90 percent of our days indoors, and 65 percent of that time in our own homes, home air quality matters.
 In fact, the NSC says that indoor air can be up to 100 times more polluted than the air outside.2

-The Defender® Air Purifier, by FilterQueen® is giving my granddaughter the fresh air she needs from day 1.
-If you would like peace of mind knowing that your baby is breathing the best possible air, FilterQueen allows you to try it for free.
+The Defender Air Purifier, by FilterQueen is giving my granddaughter the fresh air she needs from day 1.
+If you would like peace of mind knowing that your baby is breathing the best possible air, FilterQueen allows you to try it risk free for 30 days.
 Give it a shot.